mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

   deriving (Eq, Show)
 ```

-↑ Here, it's now obvious that a program in our language is collection of
+It's obvious that a program in our language is collection of equations,
-equations, where every equation gives name to expression which in turn can
+where every equation gives name to expression which in turn can be simply a
-be simply a number, reference to other equation, or some math involving
+number, reference to other equation, or some math involving those concepts.
-those concepts.

 As usual, first thing that we need to handle when starting a parser is white
 space.
 We will have two space-consuming parsers: